Active-Animals/Website/docs/ontology/editing.md

     - skos:example (for valuable illustrations)
     - skos:scopeNote (for an idea about the content or limits of a concept, usually where the definition is not yet finally composed)

+###### NON-BEHAVIOURS
+  -  Required annotations for new ontology sources (but requiring management agreement) are:
+     - dcterms:license
+  - Imported terms often come with an array of annotation 'baggage'.
+Much of this can be stripped away to reduce confusion for future local users.